hpc-carpentry/hpc-carpentry.github.io/CONTRIBUTING.md

    ```

    Separate the header block from the post proper by a new line.
+   You can leave the `time` field as-is or set it to a meaningful
+   value.
+Please make your best effort to accurately populate the
+   rest of the fields.

-5. `Time`, but the other fields should be filled in.
-If there is more
+5. If there is more than one author, separate the quoted author
-   than one author, separate the author names like this:
+   names using commas, like this:

    ```yaml
    ["Name 1", "Name 2"]